bernardro/actor-youtube-scraper/README.md

 }
 ```

-## Extend scraper function
+### Extend scraper function

 Extend scraper function allows you to add functionality to the existing baseline behavior.

-For example, you may enqueue related videos, but not recursively
+For example, you may enqueue related videos, but not recursively:

 ```js
 async ({ page, request, requestQueue, customData, Apify }) => {